havanaDimi/assignement_api/README.md

 * You have the option to run tests for the application via `python manage.py test`

 * All the above navigation actions can be test with curl or httpie requests using the related headers, authorization credetials etc.

+**Attention: This implementation is only for development mode.